UW Medical Education in Spokane

 E16 Student: We love to represent UW at community events like the Spokane Bubble Run!
-There are also ton of craft breweries in Spokane, and it's nice when events like the Inland Northwest Craft Beer Festival bring them together so we can try them all and pick our favorites!
 I love being just 40 minutes from beautiful lake Coeur d' Alene!

 The Beat Connection at the Bartlett.
 The Bartlett has great musical talent come through.
 The Knitting Factory also brings in a good variety and the Spokane Arena gets a lot of big name artists!

-Being in a small community makes it easy to throw fun activities for students, like this paint night!
+Being in a small community makes it easy to throw fun activities for students.
 The faculty are always very supportive of extracurricular events and often connect us with resources.

 We work closely with the other health science programs at EWU and WSU to serve eastern Washington.
 Every quarter we help throw "Super Science Saturday" where we bus kids in from rural towns as far as 4 hours away and teach them about careers in health care!